 - 60. The Indian Parliament has approved the Code on Social Security, 2020 which subsumes the Provident Fund and the Gratuity Act and rules there under.
 The Ministry of Labour and Employment has also released draft rules thereunder on November 13, 2020 and has invited suggestions from stakeholders which are under active consideration by the Ministry.
-The Group will evaluate the rules, assess the Impact if any, and account for the same once the rules are notified and become effective. - 61.
-Pursuant to the Amendment Agreement dated March 9, 2023 to the Amended and Restated Shareholders' Agreement dated March 18, 2021 between Edelweiss Financial Service Ltd (Holding Company), Edelweiss Global Wealth Management Limited, PAGAC Esctasy Pte Ltd and Nuvama Wealth Management Limited [formerly Edelweiss Securities Limited], the amendment to the articles of association of Nuvama Wealth Management Limited and the appointment of independent trustee.
-Nuvama Wealth Management Limited and its subsidiary Companies ceased to be associate of the Company w.e.f.
-March 30, 2023.
-Accordingly, pursuant to Ind AS 28 - "Investments in Associates and Joint Ventures', Company's retained interest in Nuvama Wealth Management Limited has been recorded at fairvalue as at March 31, 2023. - 62.
-"Nuwama Clearing Services Limited ("NCSL") (Formerly known as Edelweiss Custodial Services Limited), an erstwhile associate of the Edelweiss Financial Services Company Limited (EFSL) challenged an order, by an investigating agency, marking lien on its clearing account, before the 47th Additional Chief Metropolitan Magistrate Court, Numbal ("ACMM").
-Since the Investigation against Anugrah Stock and Broking PvL.
-Ltd. ("trading member"), for which NCSL was a clearing member, is still under process, the said Court contended that it had no objection to setting aside the iien order, upon NCSL providing an undertaking to keep sufficient assets unencumbered.
-The above case which is pending for hearing before ACMM, has now been transferred to the City Civil & Sessions Court under Maharashtra Protection of Interest of Depositors (In Financial Establishments) Act, 1999 (MPID).
-During the quarter ended March 2023, hearing has happened with Securities Appellate Tribunal with respect to NSCL's application made to SAT for challenging NCL's perverse order against NCSL; and the said hearing has been concluded and for which no order or further directions ST most SAT have yet been received.
+The Group will evaluate the rules, assess the Impact if any, and account for the same once the rules are notified and become - 61.
+Pursuant to the Amendment Agreement dated March 9, 2023 to the Amended and Restated Shareholders' Agreement dated March 18, 2021 between Edelweiss Financial Service Ltd. (Holding Company).
+Ede/welss Global Wealth Management Limited, PAGAC Ecstasy Ptg.
+Ltd. and Nuvama Wealth Management Limited (formerly Edelweiss Securities Limited), the amendment to the articles of association of Nuvama Wealth Management Limited and the appointment of independent trustee, Nuvama Wealth Management Limited and its subsidiary Companies ceased to be associate of the Company w.e.f.
+March 30, 2023, Accordingly, pursuant to Ind A5 28 - "Investments in Associates and Joint Ventures", Company's retained interest in Nuvama Wealth Management Limited has been recorded at fair value as at March 31, 2023. - 62.
+"Nuwama Clearing Services Limited ("NCSL") (Formerly known as Edelweiss Custodial Services Limited), an erstwhile associate of the Edelweiss Financial Services Company Limited (EFSL) challenged an order, by an investigating agency, marking lien on its clearing account, before the 47th Additional Chief Metropolitan Magistrate Court, Mumbai ("ACMM").
+Since the Investigation against Anugrab Stock and Broking Pvt.
+Ltd. ("trading member"), for which NCSL was a clearing member, is still under process, the said Court contended that it had no objection to setting aside the lien order, upon NCSL providing an undertaking to keep sufficient assets unencumbered.
+The above case which is pending for hearing before ACMM, has now been transferred to the City Civil & Sessions Court under Maharashtra Protection of Interest of Depositors (in Financial Establishments) Act, 1999 (MPID).
+During the quarter ended March 2023, hearing has happened with Securities Appellate Tribunat with respect to NSCL's application made to SAT for challenging NCL's perverse order against NCSL; and the said hearing has been concluded and for which no order or further directions from SAT have yet been received.
 The matter is sub-judice and has been listed for further hearing and there is no further update on this matter during the quarter.

-On behalf of NCSL, the Group has provided the undertaking to keep sufficient unencumbered assets amounting to 72,870 million belonging to the Company and the said lien has been set aside.
+On behalf of NCSL, the Group has provided the undertaking to keep sufficient unencumbered assets amounting to ₹ 2.870 million belonging to the Company and the